isabella232/advertising-cloud.en/help/new/performance-display-playbook.md

   ![max bid 5](assets/max-bid-5.png)

-* `Tighter frequency caps(1x per 24 hours)
+* Tighter frequency caps(1x per 24 hours)

   ![](assets/freqap-playbook.png)

-* `Package Custom Flighting: Ifyourcampaignextends past25 days, setacustom flight forthefirst 10 days at ~75% ofthenecessary daily budget to reduce spending duringthe ‘learningphase’.Seta2nd custom flight fortheremainder ofthebudget to spend in full.
+* Package Custom Flighting: If your campaign extends past 25 days, set a custom flight for the first 10 days at ~75% of the necessary daily budget to reduce spending during the "learning phase."
+Set a 2nd custom flight for the remainder of the budget to spend in full.

   ![](assets/custom-flighting.png)